Overview

 Note

-It is recommended to use eternal modules mostly to store data and functions.
+It is recommended that eternal modules be used primarily to store data and functions.
 Class definitions with DATEX bindings should always be declared in separate non-eternal modules so that they can be properly recreated on restart.
-This is a limitation of the current datex-core beta implementation and will be fixed in the next versions.
+This is a limitation of the current datex-core beta implementation and will be fixed in the next releases.

 Limitations of use() declarations